 Coming to university is a big step and many students who have support from their families find it a daunting decision and an even bigger commitment.
-For those who do not have that support network, whose relationship with their parent(s) or guardian(s) has broken down it’s an even more huge life choice change.
+For those who do not have that support network, who are 18 to 24 and have no communicative relationship with either living biological parent, or often their wider family, it’s an even more huge life choice change.
 At the University of Wolverhampton we are here to help and support your university career from pre-entry all the way through to graduation.

 Kirsty Dorward is our Head of Student Experience Projects and our named contact for students who find themselves in need of this additional guidance.